Mad at the World: Band members

-Randy Rose was a member of MATW during its entire existence as a band from 1987-1998.
+Randy Rose was a member of MATW during its entire existence as a band from 1987 to 1998.
 When MATW was a synthpop band during its first two years, Randy played percussion, worked on the drum programming, and sang backup vocals.
 Randy continued with drums and vocals as the band transitioned to a hard rock band in early 1990.
 He also formed his own metal band soon after, named Rose.
 After his tenure in MATW, Randy went on to make various demos under different names until forming his current band Mothership in 1998.